thalismind/site-template/docs/setup.md

 5. Create Redirect Rules
     1. Redirect path to index
     2. Redirect HTTP to HTTPS
+6. Run Hugo build
+7. Upload site files from `public` folder to the site bucket
+8. Upload tensors to the downloads bucket

+## Download Limit Setup

+I recommend setting up both the rate limiting rules and the download limit worker to prevent abuse of the download links.

+### Rate Limiting

-6. Rate Limiting Rules
+1. Rate Limiting Rules
     1. Security -> Bots -> Enable All
     2. Security -> WAF -> Rate Limiting
         1. if the path ends with `.safetensors`
         2. 5-10 requests in 10 seconds
         3. block
         4. for 10 seconds
-7. Run Hugo build and deploy to site bucket
-8. Upload tensors to downloads bucket

-## Download Limit Setup
+### Worker Setup

 1. Create D1 database
     1. Apply schema